8 English Phrases That Don’t Make Sense

 The English language is filled with colorful turns of phrase.
 If you’re a native speaker of the language, you’ve probably learned plenty of them via osmosis.
 The meaning of them seems so obvious that you’ve possibly never thought why a fiddle is so fit, or why “cold turkey” means to quit something.
 Surely there’s some logic behind everything, but there are some English phrases that don’t make sense.

 There can be many reasons as to why some phrases make no sense.
-Maybe their original meaning has been lost to time, or the definitions of individual words have shifted.
+Maybe their original meaning has been lost to time, or the definitions of individual words have shifted or atrophied.
 Let’s look at some of these idioms and proverbs closer, to see where exactly things go wrong.

 English Phrases That Don’t Make Sense